hero media

 Best for: Audiophiles who like their music loud and their snacks approachable and eclectic.

 Sake importer Matt Young and chef Jemma Whiteman are plugged into the zeitgeist with this bold jazu kissa (listening bar).
-This slick sake bar is small and unpretentious and focused on a seductive list of sakes.
+Ante is otherwise known as a slick sake bar that is small and unpretentious and focused on a seductive list of Japanese beverages.
 Sip your way through the serious sake list while enjoying light bites such as torched benito, sugar plum and ponzu or more heftier mains such as blue mackerel, with fennel and bergamot kosho.
 The eel croquettes resting on a dollop of herby aioli are crunchy and salty with a lick of umami.
 The cumin-spiced lamb arrosticini with confit lemon is perennially popular.

 Atmosphere: Midnight in Tokyo feels.